Some results about the geometric Whittaker model

 \sec{}{Introduction} \ssec{}{}In this paper $k$ will be an algebraically closed field of characteristic $p>0$.
 We choose a prime number $\ell$ which is different from $p$.
 By a sheaf on a $k$-scheme $S$ we mean an $\ell$-adic etale sheaf.
 We denote by $\calD^b(S)$ the bounded derived category of such sheaves.
 For a complex $\calF\in\calD^b(S)$ we denote by $^pH^i(\calF)$ its $i$-th perverse cohomology.
 Recall that for any finite subfield $k'\subset k$ and any non-trivial character $\psi:k'\to\qlb$ we can construct the Artin-Schreier sheaf $\calL_\psi$ on $\GG_{a,k}$.

-Let $G$ denote a connected split reductive group over $k$.
-We shall assume that $p$ is sufficiently large (with respect to $G$) so that for every unipotent subgroup $U\subset G$ with Lie algebra $\gru$ the exponential map $\gru\to U$ is well-defined and is an isomorphism.
+Let $G$ denote a connected reductive group over $k$.
+We shall assume that $p>h$ where $h$ is the Coxeter number, so that for every unipotent subgroup $U\subset G$ with Lie algebra $\gru$ the exponential map $\gru\to U$ is well defined and is an isomorphism.
+Under this condition $\grg$ carries an invariant bilinear form $(\ ,\ )$.

 Let $m:G\x G\to G$ be the multiplication map.
 For every $\calF,\calG\in \calD^b(G)$ we shall denote by $\calF\star\calG$ their "!"-convolution; in other words \eq{shrikconvolution} \calF\star\calG=m_!(\calF\boxtimes \calG). \end{equation} Similarly, we shall denote by $\calF *\calG$ the "*"-convolution of $\calF$ and $\calG$, i.e. \eq{starconvolution} \calF *\calG=m_*(\calF\boxtimes \calG). \end{equation} \ssec{}{Generic characters}